top of page

 She couldn’t keep pretending that being a part of the band was enough.
 The work was all-consuming, but it had never been hers to own.
 The more she looked around, the more she realized—if she didn’t take a chance on herself, she’d keep fading into the noise of YOUR MOTHER’S WORST NIGHTMARE’S world.

 She’d made up her mind to leave the band a couple of weeks ago, but the thought had been on her mind for a while.
-She saw in herself what had happened to others working behind the scenes on any tour.
-She had a short fuse and would snap at merch-buying fans.
-She hadn’t been sleeping well and had no appetite.
-Since the last tour, she’d lost weight, and her jeans hung on her.

 She knew it was time to move on with her life, yet saying the words out loud, making it real, felt impossible.
 She had an idea how she’d tell the guys in the band but had a feeling it wouldn’t go great.
 Tristan would fight her on it.
-Nate would… well, he wouldn’t fight her, but he’d be sad.
-Hell, she was sad, thinking about not being with him on tour.
+Nate would… well, he wouldn’t fight her, but he’d be upset.
+Hell, she was too, thinking about not being with him on tour.

 A shout of laughter broke through her thoughts, and she looked up to see Danny, one of their roadies, and Josh’s younger brother, chatting it up with the merch manager of ICED COBRA, who went over to their table and packed up the last of their gear while they swapped tour stories.